OpenManufacturingPlatform/iotcon-opc-ua-server-milo/README.md

+> THIS REPOSITORY WAS ARCHIVED ON DECEMBER 8, 2022.
+OMP WILL CLOSE AT THE END OF DECEMBER, 2022.
+>
+>

 # OMP OPC UA Test Server based on Eclipse&nbsp;Milo™

 This is an OPC UA test server implemented with Milo to test and verify different IoT connectivity scenarios in the